aeskildsen/md2tex/README.md

 ---

 ## License and credits
-Developped by Paul Kervegan in August 2022 and released under GNU GPL v3.
+Developed by Paul Kervegan in August 2022 and released under GNU GPL v3.
+Features added by Anders Eskildsen in January 2025.